jvanasco/pyramid_sqlassist/README.md

 The logger will not.

 This behavior is not driven by the actual SqlAlchemy configuration - though yes, it should be.

+# `transaction` support

+By default, the package will try to load the following libraries:

+    import transaction
+    from zope.sqlalchemy import ZopeTransactionExtension

+This can be disabled with an environment variable

+	export SQLASSIST_DISABLE_TRANSACTION=1